alexandreangeli/react-testing-library-pratice/README.md

 ### `yarn cy:open`

 Launches the Cypress test runner.<br />
+The project must be running at http://localhost:3000/.<br />
 See the section about [cypress command line](https://docs.cypress.io/guides/guides/command-line) for more information.

 ### `yarn cy:run`

 Runs Cypress tests to completion.
 By default, cypress run will run all tests headlessly.<br />
+The project must be running at http://localhost:3000/.<br />
 See the section about [cypress command line](https://docs.cypress.io/guides/guides/command-line) for more information.

 ### `yarn build`